Skip to main contentSkip to data table

 Visual Direction

-Pharos ships as a dark-first financial dashboard:
+Pharos ships as a light-default financial dashboard:

 • Dense data presentation